Bulk Upload Files to Amazon S3 Bucket using the AWS CLI Command

-In this tutorial, we will learn how to upload multiple files to an Amazon S3 bucket from your local directory using the AWS CLI command.
+In this tutorial, you will learn how to upload multiple files to an Amazon S3 bucket from your local directory using the AWS CLI command.

-- The first thing you'll need to do is, check if AWS CLI is installed on your computer using the following command:
+- The initial step is to verify whether the AWS CLI is installed on your computer by executing the following command:

 - Open to edit the AWS credentials profile file on your local system which is located at: